Uplift » Talking to Clients About Legal Funding

 Case value and time to settlement

-From the start, it’s important to be realistic about their case and its value prospect.
+From the start, it’s important to be realistic about their case and its prospective value.
 Be conservative.
 Your client is making a major financial decision based on your estimates.

 As you move forward with the case, continue to set realistic expectations about how long you think the case might take.